 1. Pay At or Above Market Value

 Research shows that compensation is still a driving force for employee retention.
 In today’s job market, remote positions are now available to almost anyone around the world.
 That means companies no longer benefit from jobseekers being limited by the location they live in.
 At least every two years, conduct an industry salary assessment to determine if your pay for each role is at or above market value and adjust accordingly.

 Remember, smart job seekers understand that compensation goes beyond just the salary on paper.
 Take a look at your total rewards package.
 What kind of health benefits do you offer?
-Employees are interested in companies that can offer tuition reimbursement, cellphone stipends, gym memberships, free counseling or legal advice, and more!
+Employees are interested in companies that can offer tuition reimbursement, cellphone stipends, gym memberships, free counseling or legal advice, education stipends, and more!
 Always make the best offer your company can reasonably afford.

 If your organization offers benefits and additional perks, consider creating a one-pager that summarizes the total rewards and compensation included with the role!
 This is something you can share with an interviewee during the hiring process.

 Reminder: While salary and compensation are important, they’re not everything!
 After employees believe they are compensated fairly, other factors like feeling valued and recognized heavily impact whether they will stay at an organization or try their best.

 Incompatibility is often a major driver of high employee turnover and can usually be remedied by taking a closer look at the hiring process.
 No one likes finding out that new job expectations don’t match reality.
 To avoid this, be sure to clearly explain the role during the interview process.
 If possible, have a current employee who works in a similar role describe the day-to-day responsibilities and expectations.
 If folks need to be tech-savvy and comfortable using several different programs and tools, let them know.
 You’ll save everyone some time and effort by hiring people who want the job you’re actually offering.